Amber Warning Lights

 The Society of Automotive Engineers (SAE) has developed a procedure to test and classify warning light fixtures of every type including, halogen, LED, strobe or incandescent.
 The categories for the intensity of light are Class I for the brightest light, Class II for mid-range intensity and Class III for lowest intensity.

 The SAE has also established warning light standards that relate to dust, moisture, voltage, vibration and electronic standard.
-The SAE classification provides standards for how oncoming traffic sees the warning lights.
+The SAE classification provides standards for how oncoming traffic sees lights, such as amber warning lights.
 Both the dispersion and intensity are considered.
 With this rating, consumers can be confident they are getting the proper warning light for their needs.
 This article will address the light output and its direction.

 The intensity measurement for all three classifications shows that oncoming traffic gets a stronger warning when more light comes from the fixture.
 The SAE measurements were taken from five different angles 100 feet from the light source.
 The angles are in relation to the horizontal/vertical (HV) point which is the center of the lens and are 2.5 and five degrees both up and down from the center point.

 The intensity, which is measured in candela, shows how far the light is reaching.
 The angles show where the light is going and how well it impacts oncoming drivers.
 A dispersion of 10 degrees at the light is very narrow.
 Most of the light is at the HV point.
 A Class I light has 8100 candela at the HV and the 2.5 degrees up and down have 4050 candela.
 The five degrees up and down have 900 candela.